 Please note: the material addressed in both reading courses and research tutorials should be defined in a way that allows you to finish all work for the tutorial by the end of the semester.
 Incompletes are not routinely granted for tutorials.
-If because of the unique natural of the research, more time is required for the tutorial, the 3 credit tutorial can be taken across two semesters where each semester the student would register for a 1.5 credit tutorial.
-If a student is breaking up their tutorial over two semesters, they should expect to produce separate deliverables in each semester for their final grade.
+If more time is required for the completion of the tutorial, due the unique nature of the research, the 3 credit tutorial can be taken across two semesters, where each semester the student would register for a 1.5 credit tutorial.
+If a student is spreading their tutorial over two semesters, they should expect to produce separate deliverables in each semester for their final grade.

 The McDonough Summer Undergraduate Research Fellowship (SURF)